The Solitaire Ring - A Design Classic

 The Solitaire Engagement Ring is a design classic and there is a very good reason for that.
 A well-cut diamond will both reflect bright flashes of white light from its surface facets (brilliance) and refract a whole rainbow of colours from inside (fire).
 The Solitaire Engagement Ring setting aims to hold the diamond to maximise its brilliance, the result is simply enchanting.

 Our designs are timeless classics.
 Our craftsmanship is beautiful and we always use very high quality diamonds and precious metals.
 Our designers, master jewellers, diamond setters, and even the gold foundry we use, are all hand picked for excellence in their field.
-Our designer, Alice Herald, lives in the South Island of New Zealand.
+Some designs are by Alice Herald, who lives in the South Island of New Zealand.
 She studied jewellery design at St Martin's in London, and worked for a number of prestigious jewellers there.
 She is designing the first prize eternity band for this year's Bride of the Year in NZ Bride and Groom, and her past work has featured in Vogue.

 Design Your Own Solitaire Ring